 AI For Basement Flood Calls

-iando.ai answers basement flood, standing water, failed pump, burst pipe, sewage backup, storm seepage, and property manager water loss calls 24/7 so urgent callers hear a prepared next step before they keep shopping.
+iando.ai answers basement flood, standing water, failed pump, burst pipe, sewer backup, storm seepage, drying, tenant, owner, and property manager water-loss calls 24/7 so urgent callers hear a prepared next step before they keep shopping.

-Edit call volume, buyer intent, 25% lift, and average urgent mitigation value.
+Edit call volume, qualified intent, 25% lift, and average urgent mitigation value.

 Planning model only.
 Replace with call logs, storm and after hours mix, water category, affected square footage, plumber referral value, insurance documentation path, property manager account value, crew capacity, and actual average invoice value.